-Finished goods - at cost, which includes direct materials and labor and a proportion of manufacturing overhead costs based on normal operating capacity but excluding borrowing costs; costs are determined using the moving- average method. at cost, using the moving-average method.
+Finished goods - at cost, which includes direct materials and labor and a proportion of manufacturing overhead costs based on normal operating capacity but excluding borrowing costs; costs are determined using the moving- average method.
+Materials and supplies - at cost, using the moving-average method.